microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 In the search bar on top, type `Dev Box` and select the `Microsoft Dev Box` service.
 On the left, you will find all the dev centers and projects of your subscription.

-You should see this king of screen (the name of the resource group will be different on your subscription):
+You should see this kind of screen (the name of the resource group will be different on your subscription):

 ![Microsoft Dev Box Dev Centers](./assets/microsoft-dev-box-dev-center.png)